-While at work most snowplows operate at a speed in the range of 35 miles per hour.
+While they are working most snowplows operate at a speed in the range of 35 miles per hour.
 That’s about the top speed the equipment tolerates while plowing optimally and maintaining safety.
-Drivers tempted to pass snowplows fail to understand that the road is always in the best condition behind the plow.
+Drivers tempted to pass snowplows fail to understand that road is always in the best condition behind the plow.
 The plow exists because the roadway ahead is in poor condition.

 The imposing size of snow plow trucks makes it extremely difficult to see around them to determine if it is clear and safe to pass.
-Impatient motorists who risk it and attempt to go around the plow often run up against hazards including oncoming vehicles, icy roads or other snow plows.
+Impatient motorists who risk it and attempt to go around the plow often run up against hazards including oncoming vehicles, icy roads or other snow plows in neighboring lanes.
 Passing the plow puts all surrounding motorists’ lives at risk for injuries, death, and damages.

 Passing a snow plow is never a good idea.
 But if absolutely necessary pass as quickly as possible while providing plenty of room between vehicles.
 Often when drivers pass plows, they quickly move out of the passing lane in poor conditions, cutting directly in front of the plow truck.
 This causes accidents because the driver fails to account for how far from the front the plow protrudes, and the driver may “clip” or swipe the plow.
 When this occurs, the driver will likely get caught in the plow, lose control, and may get pushed off the road, or into another lane containing traffic in which another accident could likely result.

 Highway officials highly recommended that drivers pass plows only on the left, if at all.
 The large plow on the front of the truck often has a large overhang on the right into the neighboring lane, so when a driver attempts to pass a plow on the right, chances are good they’ll clipping the blade.
 Not a good idea.